NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 ### Step 3: Attempt likewise splitting a nix lang without flakes Nix

-For the same reason that a store-only Nix is useful for validating the store-only CLI, and ensuring it works with many *possible* higher layers, it is also useful to build a Store + Nix lang -only Nix without Flakes.
+For the same reason that a store-only Nix is useful for validating the store-only CLI, and ensuring it works with many *possible* higher layers, it is also useful to build a store-and-language-only Nix without Flakes.
-Whether it or not it is possible to actually do this is left to the Nix Team to decide, but it should be at least considered/attempted.
+Whether or not it is possible to actually do this is left to the Nix Team to decide, but it should be at least considered.

 ### Step 4: Audit, refine, and stabilize the rest of the CLI, without Flakes